pyfar/gallery/docs/contribute/general/deps/dep_0000_purpose_and_process.rst

 - Link to the latest version of the DEP
 - Briefly describe any major points of discussion and how they were resolved
-- The state of the DEP
+- Mention the state of the DEP

 Feedback on a DEP can be given using GitHub pull request comments or review system.
 Please refrain from using the "request changes", as the responsibility of the DEP champion is to incorporate feedback and update the DEP accordingly.
 Final acceptance of the DEP is determined in the steering council meeting.